 Indigo is synonymous with shibori not only because they both belong to ancient times but because of the fascinating way it behaves as a dye.
 This is wonderfully evident during the unique and seemingly magical process, which, in itself, is captivating.

 Vats can be any size as long as the ingredients are in balance to the amount of water used.
 The indigo content is the only ingredient that can be either less, for a weaker paler vat, or more for a stronger, darker vat.
+Repeated dips are the best way to build up not only rich deep tones but also to obtain an evenly dyed ground.

 The old vats at the Kekfesto Museum in Papa, Hungary, the only blue print museum in Central Eastern Europe.
 The traditional Hungarian blue-print technique is on the UNESCO Cultural World Heritage list.
 Master blueprint dyer Zsolt Gelencser tending his newly built reduction bluedye vat at his studio and the blueprint cloth oxydising.
 A blue print staged coming out of one of the old vat pits at the museum which is part of the EU Genius Loci sights scheme.